bright/bright.github.io/_posts/2014-11-01-introducing-slf4android.md

 and receive emails with attached logcat output which comes handy during development.

 *This article is cross-posted with [my personal blog](https://miensol.pl)*

+*This post was moved to [a new location](https://brightinventions.pl/blog/introducing-slf4android/)*